Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 - Working knowledge of Snowflake's SnowSQL CLI

 ### What You’ll Learn
-- How to install and use the "Snake-Tokens" Python UDFs in order to run FF3 format preserving encrpytion in test setup in your Snowflake account
+- How to install and use the Snow Blind Python UDFs in order to run FF3 format preserving encrpytion in test setup in your Snowflake account

 ### What You’ll Need
 - A [Snowflake Enterprise Edition (or better) Account](https://signup.snowflake.com/)